incuna/incuna-videos/README.md

 If the extension requires it's own models (like the chapters and speakers extension) then the app containing the models will also need to be added to your INSTALLED_APPS.

-### Adding extensions
+### Createing extensions

-To add an extension create a python module that defines a register function that accepts the Video class and the VideoAdmin class as arguments and modifies them as required.
+To create an extension create a python module that defines a register function that accepts the Video class and the VideoAdmin class as arguments and modifies them as required.

-Here is the address extension (videos/extensions/address.py):
+Here is the **speakers** extension (`videos/extensions/speakers.py`):

     from django.db import models
     from django.utils.translation import ugettext_lazy as _